Company Details

 Most Recent Incident Resolved: The most recent incident resolved was on 2024-06-30.

-Most Significant Data Compromised: The most significant data compromised in an incident were No confirmation, , , donor medical information, infectious disease test results and .
+Most Significant Data Compromised: The most significant data compromised in an incident were No confirmation, and .

-Most Significant System Affected: The most significant system affected in an incident was Internal computer systems and computer systems.
+Most Significant System Affected: The most significant system affected in an incident was Internal computer systems.

-Third-Party Assistance in Most Recent Incident: The third-party assistance involved in the most recent incident was experian (credit/identity monitoring), , legal partners, forensic partners, .
+Third-Party Assistance in Most Recent Incident: The third-party assistance involved in the most recent incident was experian (credit/identity monitoring), .

-Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident were Immediate actions to contain the threat and reduce disruption and immediate actions taken to contain the threat.
+Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was Immediate actions to contain the threat and reduce disruption.

-Most Sensitive Data Compromised: The most sensitive data compromised in a breach were No confirmation, donor medical information and infectious disease test results.
+Most Sensitive Data Compromised: The most sensitive data compromised in a breach was No confirmation.

-Most Recent Source: The most recent source of information about an incident are New York Blood Center Enterprises Public Notice, News article (unspecified), Regulatory filings (Maine, Texas, New Hampshire, California), New York Blood Center website notice and Comparitech.
+Most Recent Source: The most recent source of information about an incident are New York Blood Center Enterprises Public Notice, New York Blood Center website notice, Regulatory filings (Maine, Texas, New Hampshire, California) and Comparitech.

 Current Status of Most Recent Investigation: The current status of the most recent investigation is Ongoing.